compss211/api-data-collection/README.md

 **Research Question:** What are the trending topics in computational social science research?

 **Your Task:**
-- Use the [Semantic Scholar API](https://www.semanticscholar.org/product/api) to search for papers
+- Use the [OpenAlex](https://openalex.org/) API to search for papers
-- Collect papers with keywords like "computational social science", "digital humanities", "social media analysis"
+- Collect papers with keywords for a topic you are interested in
 - Extract titles, authors, publication years, and citation counts
 - Analyze trends: Which topics are growing?
 Who are the most cited authors?